mhumph/zenboard/README.md

 ## Status

-Zenboard is currently v0.3 - expect bugs, instability and missing functionality.
-We hope to release v1.0 by the end of 2017 :)
+Zenboard is currently v0.3.
+There will be bugs.
+Archiving is not yet implemented.

 ## Create your own board in 10 minutes